hakuhodo-technologies/scope-rl/README.md

 ### Basic Off-Policy Evaluation

-Then, we evaluate the performance of several evaluation policy (ddqn, cql, and random) using offline logged data collected by the behavior policy.
+Then, we evaluate the performance of several evaluation policies (ddqn, cql, and random) using offline logged data collected by the behavior policy.
 Specifically, we compare the estimation results of various OPE estimators, including Direct Method (DM), Trajectory-wise Importance Sampling (TIS), Per-Decision Importance Sampling (PDIS), and Doubly Robust (DR) below.

 ```Python
 # implement a basic OPE procedure using SCOPE-RL